:: Last updated 5/25/2015 ::

 I'm not a news service, but as I learn stuff, I post it - and usually to my Twitter feed or updates blog.

 As of summer, 2010, Disney and writer-director Guillermo del Toro announced a collaboration on a new Haunted Mansion film.
-Four years later, the project seems to be on hold.
+Several years later, the project appears to be active again.

 You can learn about upcoming Mansion-related events at the North American theme parks at the Disney Parks Blog.